juemingai/ComfyUI-JM-Gemini-API/README.md

    - Check Gemini API service status

 4. **Image quality issues**
-   - For gemini-3-pro-image-preview, try using 2K or 4K resolution
+   - For gemini-3-pro-image-preview, try using different resolutions (1K, 2K, or 4K)
    - Make your prompt more detailed and specific

 ## Output Directory